crispab/crisp-dna/_docs/board-of-directors.md

 - EOY

 3. FOR DISCUSSION
-- Check in on 2019 goals / activities
+- Check in on yearly goals / activities
 - Retrospective
 - Check in on voluntary roles and time commitments

 4. ANY OTHER BUSINESS

-Another little change here.